AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 * [Columns: Indentation](Columns#indentation) – setting the hierarchical indentation for data grid labels
 * [Basic Settings: Navigation](../Basic_Settings#navigation) – expanding / collapsing elements by default

+## Enabling / Disabling

+To learn how to enable or disable buttons, see the [Columns: Buttons](Columns#buttons) section.

 ## Basic Settings

 To configure buttons, use these methods: